Independent Contractor Contract

 When Do I Need an Independent Contractor Agreement?

 You need an independent contractor agreement ready whenever you hire someone to do work for your business.
 An independent contractor agreement spells out everything from what work needs to be done to how much it'll cost.
-It protects both the client and the contractor, keeping legal headaches at bay and ensuring everyone's on the same page.
+It benefits both the client and the contractor, keeping misunderstandings at bay and ensuring everyone's on the same page.

 Who Can Use an Independent Contractor Agreement?